MP Estate Planning UK

 Deductions and Reliefs Available

-• Agricultural Relief: Reduces the value of agricultural property by 100% or 50%, depending on the circumstances.
+• Agricultural Property Relief (APR): Can reduce the agricultural value of qualifying farmland and buildings by 100% or 50%, depending on the circumstances.
+The same cap applies from April 2026.

 Common Misconceptions about Inheritance Tax